AdlerFleurant/mdt-quickstart/README.md

 ## Provision

 In order to create or update  the grafana environment.
-* Login to openshift with an administrative account
+* Login to openshift with an an account with administrative privileges.

 Execute the following command to provision the environment: